iguessthislldo/georgios/README.md

 - Porting real applications written in Zig and C
   - The applications currently written in Zig are "real", but are using the freestanding target and are using system calls directly.
-To be able to use a Zig or C hello work program without any modification, the standard libraries would have to be ported and toolchains would have to be modified to target Georgios properly.
+To be able to use a Zig or C hello world program without any modification, the standard libraries would have to be ported and toolchains would have to be modified to target Georgios properly.
 - Freeing the OS from the need of a boot CD